acm-ribeiro/glacier-generator/README.md

 🔷 States that the primary key value cannot be null.
 We can use this for the ID’s.

 OpenAPI 3.0 does not have an explicit `null` type.
 But we can use `nullable: true` to specify that the value may be `null`.
 But it is often common we want to assert that an attribute value must not be `null`.
-In MagmaCt, it is done as
+In Glacier, it is done as
 follows:

 `for p in response_body(GET /players) :-  p.playerID != null`